trimstray/test-your-sysadmin-skills/README.md

 ****

-:information_source: This project contains **examples** of test questions and answers that can be used during an interview or exam for the position of the System Administrator.
-It is intended mainly for people working with *nix systems but not only.
+:information_source: This project contains **examples** of test questions and answers that can be used during an interview or exam for the position of the **\*nix System Administrator** (but not only).

 :warning: Questions marked '<b>*</b>' doesn't have answer at this moment.

+:bangbang: The answers are only examples and do not exhaust the whole topic.

 :traffic_light: If you find a question that is stupid, be the answer to one of them should not be here: `I am waiting for your advice, tips and recommendations.
 Pull requests welcome!`